Hummelstown, PA Flooring Store (717) 566-7679• Goldsboro, PA Flooring Store(717) 566-7679

 At Couch Potato Carpet & Flooring, one of the comments we hear most often in our showroom is this: "I love wood floors, but I can't have them because of moisture issues."
 Our answer is, "Maybe you can, because there's another version of hardwood that is more stable, has a better ability to handle water, and can be installed in some higher-than-normal moisture areas, such as basements."
 It’s called engineered hardwood flooring and is taking a significant share of the wood flooring industry.
 Read further to hear some of our answers to the most frequently asked questions about this product.

-What is the difference between these two types of wood floors?
+What is the difference between solid and engineered wood floors?

-Can I choose from an assortment of species?
+Can I choose engineered hardwood flooring in Hummelstown, PA from an assortment of species?

 About 40 species are available, including the five most frequently asked for: oak (both red and white), walnut, maple, hickory, and cherry.
 You can also get poplar, rosewood, birch, ash mahogany, pine, and more.
 Texturing, a hot trend expected to last for years, is available and includes wire-brushed, hand scraped, weathered, and distressed.